intoxstudio/content-aware-sidebars/readme.txt

 === Content Aware Sidebars - Unlimited Widget Areas ===
 Contributors: intoxstudio, devinstitute, freemius Donate link: #
-Tags: custom sidebars, page sidebar, replace sidebar, create sidebars, create widget area, bbpress, buddypress, polylang, pods, sidebar manager, sidebar
+Tags: custom sidebars, page sidebar, hide sidebar, display widgets, widget area, bbpress, buddypress, polylang, pods, sidebar manager, sidebar
 Requires at least: 4.0
+Requires PHP: 5.2.4
 Tested up to: 4.8
 Stable tag: 3.6.2
 License: GPLv3

-Display custom sidebars on any post, page, category etc. Supports bbPress, BuddyPress, WooCommerce, Easy Digital Downloads and more.
+Display widget areas and custom sidebars on any post, page, category etc. Supports bbPress, BuddyPress, WooCommerce, WPML, and more.

 == Description ==

-**Display tailored sidebars and widget areas on any post, page or custom post type on your WordPress site.
+**The Fastest and Most Powerful WordPress Sidebar Plugin yet.
+Create tailored widget areas for any post, page, or custom post type in seconds.
 No coding required!**

-Use Content Aware Sidebars to boost on-site SEO, upsell your products or get better-converting Call-to-Actions by displaying different sidebars on different conditions.
-The Sidebar Manager makes it incredibly easy to create and manage widget areas in any theme.
+Content Aware Sidebars is packed with features and used to boost on-site SEO, upsell products, and to optimize conversion rates by displaying different sidebars on different conditions.

-The Content Aware Sidebars plugin is built to scale and will never slow down your site no matter the size.

-####Create Unlimited Sidebars and Widget Areas
+####Add Unlimited Sidebars and Widget Areas

-* All-in-one Sidebar Manager
+Replace your theme sidebars on different conditions, or insert sidebars with shortcodes.
+With the All-in-one Sidebar Manager, you can easily activate and deactivate widget areas, and you can even schedule them for specific times.

-* Create or select sidebars directly when editing a post or page
+Sidebars - Quick Select&copy; lets you add or select widget areas instantly when editing a post or page.

-* Merge with, replace and hide sidebars in any theme
-* Activate and deactivate sidebars on schedule
+####Customize Your Widget Areas Your Way

+Without writing any code, you can modify the HTML and CSS classes of widget areas, widgets, and widget titles.
+You get full control over the look and feel of your sidebars and widget areas, no matter what theme you use.

-* Sidebar Visibility for All or Logged-in Users
+Sidebar Visibility lets you elegantly hide any widget area for logged-out users.

-* Enhanced Widget Manager with sidebar and widget search
-* Change markup of widget areas
-* Optional Template Tag to display custom sidebars anywhere in your theme
-* Optional Shortcode to display custom sidebars anywhere in your content
-* Multilingual and Translation Ready ([help translate!](https://translate.wordpress.org/projects/wp-plugins/content-aware-sidebars))
+####The Most User-friendly Widget Manager

+If you have more than just a few widgets and widget areas, you will love the enhanced widget manager.
+When adding new widgets to sidebars, Live Search will find widgets in seconds, and the smart split-screen gives you a much better overview.

+1-Click Sidebar Activation&copy; lets you activate or deactivate a widget area directly from the Widgets admin panel.

-####Display Different Sidebars on Any Page
+####Show or Hide Sidebars on Any Page (Yes, any)

-Create a post sidebar, page sidebar, category sidebar, or any custom sidebar you need.
-Content Aware Sidebars even allows you to combine conditions in any way you like very efficiently.
-This means that you e.g. can display a custom sidebar on all posts in Category X written by author Y.
+Create a post sidebar, a page sidebar, a category sidebar, or any custom sidebar you need.
+You can even combine conditions in any way you like, so you can display widgets and custom sidebars on all posts in a select category and written by a specific author.

-For each widget area you create, you can use the following conditions:

-* Singulars, eg. each post, page, or custom post type
+Display your widget areas on any of these conditions:

+* Posts, Pages & Custom Post Types
-* Content with select taxonomies, eg. categories or tags
+* Content with Tags, Categories, or Custom Taxonomies
-* Content written by a select author
+* Content written by select Authors
 * Page Templates
-* Post Type Archives
+* Blog Page & Post Type Archives
 * Author Archives
-* (Custom) Taxonomy Archives
+* Taxonomy Archives
 * Date Archives
-* Search Results
-* 404 Not Found Page
+* Front Page, Search Results, 404 Not Found Page
-* Front Page
-* Blog Page
-* bbPress User Profiles
+* bbPress Profiles, Forums & Topics
-* BuddyPress Member Pages
+* BuddyPress Profile Sections
 * Languages (qTranslate X, Polylang, Transposh, WPML)
 * Pods Pages
+* **Any Combination of Above**

 ####Sidebar Plugin Integrations and Support

 Content Aware Sidebars automatically supports Custom Post Types and Taxonomies created by any plugin or theme.
-Moreover, it comes with built-in support for some of the most popular WordPress plugins.
-This means that you e.g. can create WooCommerce sidebars for select products or BuddyPress sidebars for your member sections!
+Built-in support for some of the most popular WordPress plugins means that you e.g. can create WooCommerce sidebars for select products or BuddyPress sidebars for your members.

 * [bbPress](https://dev.institute/wordpress-sidebars/bbpress/?utm_source=readme&utm_medium=referral&utm_content=integration&utm_campaign=cas)
 * [BuddyPress](https://dev.institute/wordpress-sidebars/buddypress/?utm_source=readme&utm_medium=referral&utm_content=integration&utm_campaign=cas)